Some time has passed since you initially found yourself unemployed.

 As stated in my Job Search Position: No Full-Time Hours Required article, I spent a lot of extra hours job searching.
 I always looked out for new opportunities and always checked my e-mail.

 What happened was this: I became too consumed with the job search and didn’t live my life in the moment like I should have.
 I didn’t turn off the pressure of the job search, became drained, and lost a lot of time.

 Now, nothing’s wrong with seeking employment opportunities, updating resumes and cover letters, and reaching out to others.
 This is a part of the job search process.

-P. S. I’m leaving you with a choice to make.
+P. S. I’m leaving you to make a choice.
 Will you continue regressing backward in this challenge?
 Or will you make the choice to move forward today?
 If so, then how will you do so?
 I would love to hear from you here.